firesidefiction/firesidefiction.github.io/submissions.md

 We accept short stories up to 3,000 words.
 Our budget allows us to pay for up to 7,000 words per month, which means we are always going to buy more shorter fiction than longer stories.

-Please read the following guidelines, then use the form below to submit your work.
+Please read the following guidelines<!--, then use the form below to submit your work-->.
+During open submissions periods, there will be a form below for uploading your submission.

 ### Please submit:
 - Stories in English or Spanish